allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 ## ClearML actions from the experiments table

 The following table describes the **ClearML** features that can be used from the experiments table, including the [states](../fundamentals/task.md#task-states-and-state-transitions) that allow each feature.
-These actions can be accessed with the context-menu (when right-clicking an experiment).
+These actions can be accessed with the context menu (when right-clicking an experiment).

 | ClearML Action | Description | States Valid for the Action | State Transition |
 |---|---|---|---|